 - 1. The Governing Body shall cause the accounts of the College to be kept in proper books of account in such a form as to enable them to be duly checked and balanced.
 Separate accounts shall be kept of all special trust funds held for the general benefit of the College or for particular purposes in connection therewith. - 2.
-This clause shall apply to any trust, endowment, fund or scheme established for or in support of the College (hereinafter in this clause referred to as a "Trust"). - (a) The Governing Body may from time to time use for the general educational purposes of the College the whole or part of any surplus income of a Trust provided that this use does not contravene the terms of the Trust.
-The Tullis Scholarship 1923, the Florence Hughes Scholarship 1950 and the Frances Akerman Bequest 1980 shall be used only for the benefit of women members of the College. - (b) In the foregoing paragraph "surplus income" means income unexpended in any year after the purposes of the Trust have been fully provided for in that year (whether wholly by income apart from the Trust or partly by income from the Trust and partly by other means). - (c) This clause shall apply to all income in hand on the day it takes effect as well as to income receiveable thereafter.
+This clause shall apply to any trust, endowment, fund or scheme established for or in support of the College (hereinafter in this clause referred to as a "Trust"). - a) The Governing Body may from time to time use for the general educational purposes of the College the whole or part of any surplus income of a Trust provided that this use does not contravene the terms of the Trust. - b) In the foregoing paragraph "surplus income" means income unexpended in any year after the purposes of the Trust have been fully provided for in that year (whether wholly by income apart from the Trust or partly by income from the Trust and partly by other means). - c) This clause shall apply to all income in hand on the day it takes effect as well as to income receivable thereafter.